ekanSSS/jsonFormValidation/README.md

 Form Validator
 ===================

-This is an extremely light weight jquery form validation class.
+This is an extremely light weight javascript form validation class.

-a js/jquery form validator with customizable with json rules
+a js form validator with customizable with json rules

 This plugin make js form validation really easy, and it's fully customizable with json.